 The document includes a summary of the daily quality control made within the PCS and various sections describing the results of the investigations and studies of "open-problems" related to the Scatterometer.
 In each section results are shown from the beginning of the mission in order to see the evolution and to outline possible "seasonal" effects.
 An explanation for the major events which have impacted the performance since launch is given, and comments about the recent events which occurred during the last cycle are included.

-This report covers the period from 29th December 2003 to 2nd February 2004 (cycle 91) and includes the results of the monitoring activity performed by ESRIN and ECMWF.
+This report covers the period from 8th March 2004 to 12th April 2004 to (cycle 93) and includes the results of the monitoring activity performed by ESRIN and ECMWF.

 Mission events